 - modern slavery

 - self neglect

 Report your concern

-If you are a resident and have a concern report this immediately to the police or to the Council, depending on how serious you feel the safety risk is.
+If you're a resident and have a concern report this immediately to the police or to the council, depending on how serious you feel the safety risk is.

 Or call 101 If you are worried but it is not an emergency.